FPGA-Research-Manchester/fos/README.md

 Target board: Ultra96 (can be ported to ZCU102, UltraZed easily)

-The source code presented has been tested with following tool versions:
+The source code presented has been tested with the following tool versions:
 - Vivado and Vivado HLS 2016.2, 2017.3, 2018.2 and 2018.3.
 - PetaLinux kernel 2018.2.
 - Rootfs: Pynq, PetaLinux, Ubuntu 18, Ubuntu 14, Debian, Linaro u96.